Opinion4 min read

 2. No Geographic Context

 Even if you find the screenshot, it's still just an image.
 There's no address.
-No pin on a map.
+No Google Maps link.
 No way to see if it's near where you're staying or on the other side of the city.

 3. Zero Organization